Duke Buchan: Philanthropy

-In 2011, Buchan established The Buchan Excellence Fund in UNC-CH's Department of Romance Languages and Literature, "the largest single endowment at Carolina dedicated to support faculty, graduate students and undergraduates in Spanish languages, literature and culture."
+In 2011, Buchan established The Buchan Excellence Fund in UNC-CH's Department of Romance Languages and Literature, described by the university as "the largest single endowment at Carolina dedicated to support faculty, graduate students and undergraduates in Spanish languages, literature and culture."
 The fund has helped students and professors further their research on topics in Spanish culture and linguistics, and also enabled them to travel to Spain as well as other Spanish-speaking countries.

 In 2012, The Buchan Excellence Fund supported the UNC-CH Department of Romance Languages and Literature's project 21st Century Pen Pals, a video exchange program between American and Spanish schoolchildren.

 In December 2016, Buchan House, the new Arts and Sciences Foundation building at UNC-CH, opened after Buchan donated the money to purchase and renovate the old Chapel Hill Public Library to serve as the foundation's new headquarters.

-Buchan was Vice-Chair of the UNC-CH Arts and Sciences Foundation Board of Trustees, is a member of the Chancellor's Philanthropic Council, and serves on the University's Campaign Planning Cabinet.
+Buchan was vice-chair of the UNC-CH Arts and Sciences Foundation Board of Trustees, is a member of the Chancellor's Philanthropic Council, and serves on the university's Campaign Planning Cabinet.

 He has also supported Harvard Business School fundraising.

 Personal life

 Buchan and his wife Hannah have three children.
-The family owns and manages farms that grow over 100 varieties of heirloom tomatoes and vegetables and raise horses.
+He owns farms in North Carolina and New York where he grows truffles and over 100 varieties of tomatoes and vegetables, and raises horses.
 The Buchans run a farm stand, develop new varieties of tomatoes, and donate their produce to charities.
-His primary residence is in Palm Beach, Florida.
+Buchan's primary residence is in Palm Beach, Florida and he has a horse farm in Upstate New York and an apartment on Fifth Avenue in New York City.

-Buchan is fluent in Spanish, conversant in French, and has a basic knowledge of Italian and Catalan.
+Buchan is fluent in Spanish, conversant in French, and has a basic knowledge of Italian, German and Catalan.